99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - OLD_IMAGE — The entire item, as it appeared before it was modified.
 - NEW_AND_OLD_IMAGES — Both the new and the old images of the item

-To return the number of WCU consumed by any of these operations, set the "ReturnConsumedCapacity" parameter to one of the following:
+To return the number of WCU consumed by any of these operations, set the "ReturnConsumedCapacity" parameter to one of the following:!!
 - TOTAL — returns the total number of write capacity units consumed.
 - INDEXES — returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.
 - NONE — no write capacity details are returned.
 (This is the default.)